 Horn will sound and lights will flash to acknowledge a start command was received.

 Park Lamps will turn on to indicate that the engine is running in remote start mode.

 Remote Start, press Remote Start button on the Key Fob once.

-order to avoid inadvertent shut downs, the one-time press to shut down the vehicle
+order to avoid inadvertent shut downs, the one-time press to shut down the

 The emergency key allows for entry into the vehicle should the battery in the vehicle or the Key Fob go dead.

 emergency key is also for locking the glove box.
 You can keep the emergency key

 Entering a vehicle using the emergency key with the theft alarm armed, will result in the alarm sounding.

 Insert the Key Fob (even if the Key Fob battery is dead) into the ignition switch to disarm theft alarm.